- Academic Affairs

 J-1 students must maintain full-time student status each semester until they receive their degrees.
-For undergraduate students, full-time is 12 or more credits each semester.
-For graduate students, full-time is 9 or more credits each semester.
-There are some rare exceptions to this regulation however, please talk to the OIS staff before you drop below full time enrollment or take a leave of absence.
+For undergraduate students, full time is 12 or more credits each semester.
+For graduate students, full time is 9 or more credits each semester.
+There are rare exceptions to this regulation, however, so please talk to the OIS staff before you drop below full-time enrollment or take a leave of absence.
 The OIS may authorize part-time enrollment.
-Please see our Part-time Authorization Request Form for eligibility criteria.
-You must have authorization from the OIS before dropping below full-time.
+Please see our for eligibility criteria.
+You must have authorization from the OIS before dropping below full time.

 - Update Your Local Address

-The immigration regulations require you to update your local residential address within 10 days of moving within the U.S. You may do this by updating your local address in your SURFS Account.
+Immigration regulations require you to update your local residential address within 10 days of moving within the United States.
+You may do this by updating your local address in your SURFS Account.
 You are required to use a physical residential address and not a P.O. box or university department address.